nzhul/tictactoe-course/README.md

-# Unity Multiplayer: Create and host dedicated game server (Source Code)
+# Unity Multiplayer: Create and host dedicated game server.

 This repository contains the full code for my course on Udemy called "Unity Multiplayer: Create and host dedicated game server"